 For Best Results | Get To Know CurlyCoilyTresses®️

-Always apply Enrich to manageable sections of hair while keeping other sections clipped or loosely twisted and out of the way.
+Always apply products to manageable sections of hair while keeping other sections clipped or loosely twisted and out of the way.
 This will prevent shrinkage and re-tangling.

-Shingle or finger comb Enrich from roots to tips section-by-section.
+Shingle or finger comb products from roots to tips section-by-section.
 Enrich provides amazing slip for detangling.
 Always detangle with water and product-saturated hair starting at the ends and working up to the roots.

 Either air, diffuse or blow dry.
 If air drying, resist the temptation to touch your luscious curls.
 You'll cause unnecessary frizz!
 If diffusing dry, hang upside down and target the roots first.
 Then, the mid-lengths, then the ends.
-Once dry, gently fluff targeting the roots and shaking front-to-back and side-to-side.
+Once dry, gently fluff targeting the roots.
 If blow drying, dry in sections.

 Trim ends every 4-6 weeks.

 Use clarifying shampoo as needed if using silicones or heavy products or if experiencing product buildup.
-Otherwise subsequent products won't be able to penetrate your strands and hair will act dry and frizzy.
+Otherwise products won't be able to penetrate hair and hair will act dry and frizzy.

 Did you know?